mattmaynes/pyjamas-js/README.md

     ...
 };

-// Register the class with Viper and include the current version as well
+// Register the class with Pyjamas and include the current version as well
 // as the instance variables that are to be persisted.
-Viper.register(MyClass, '0.1.2',{
+Pyjamas.register(MyClass, '0.1.2',{
     foo : Number,
     bar : String
 })